 Best Anti-Inflammatory Foods

-Acute inflammation—like swelling around a small cut on your finger—helps you fight pathogens from entering a wound.
+Like swelling around a small cut on your finger, acute inflammation helps you fight pathogens from entering a wound.
 Thus, a little inflammation is necessary to keep you healthy.
-Chronic inflammation, on the other hand, has been linked to negative outcomes such as neurological disorders, acne, and athletic injuries.
+On the other hand, chronic inflammation has been linked to negative outcomes such as neurological disorders, acne, and athletic injuries.

 We have taken a lot of time to find the top 15 best foods for inflammation.
 Nature offers so many options that it was difficult to narrow it down to just a handful!
-All of the foods we have chosen will be a tasteful addition to your diet and will help you fight the dreaded symptoms that come from inflammation.
+All of the foods we have chosen will be a tasteful addition to your diet and help you fight the dreaded symptoms of inflammation.